Introducing our five new national community partners!

-The PATIENTS Going National Initiative is about scaling the PATIENTS Program’s evidence-based approach for patient and community engagement beyond Baltimore.
-After speaking with patients, community leaders, advisors, and research participants, we realized that going national isn’t just about geography; it is about communities.
+Last year, we launched the PATIENTS Going National Initiative, which was about scaling the PATIENTS Program’s evidence-based approach for patient and community engagement beyond Baltimore.
+After a thoughtful process speaking with patients, community leaders, advisors, and research participants, we realized that going national wasn’t about geography, it is about communities.

 Watch this short video from C. Daniel Mullins, PhD, executive director of the PATIENTS Program, as he tells us a little more about the PATIENTS Going National Initiative